 52. Jeong Do Jeon

 The new era of Joseon has started!
-The late 14th c, Goryeo.
-Abuse of power and corruption made people leave the government offices and only the corrupted people are left in the high offices.
+In the late 14th century, Goryeo.
+Abuse of power and corruption made people leave the government offices, and only the corrupted people were left in the high offices.
 When there seems to be no hope, there are a group of young people who values the meaning of scholar heavily.
-They are the Sungkyunkwan scholars who have dreams to bring peace to the world and they were the hope of Goryeo.
+They are the Sungkyunkwan scholars who have dreams of bringing peace to the world, and they were the hope of Goryeo.

 Sambong Jeong DoJeon is one of them.
-He believed that the old corrupted government should be destroyed and the destiny of scholars is to build an idealistic country.
+He believed that the old corrupted government should be destroyed and the destiny of scholars was to build a romantic country.
 This isn’t an ordinary revolution.
-Jeong Dojeon’s meticulous plans for a new future will create a whole new civilization.
+Jeong Dojeon’s detailed plans for a new future will create a whole new civilization.
 A politician who will wipe away our tears, the story of his life and destiny unfolds.
 (Source: KBS World)

 53. The Great King Sejong

-Later on his ascension to the throne, Chung Nyeong (now called King Se Jong) stabilizes the newly born country and gives rise to the blooming culture of Joseon.
+Later on, in his ascension to the throne, Chung Nyeong (now called King Se Jong) stabilized the newly born country and gave rise to Joseon’s blooming culture.
 In the process, he invents Hangul, the Korean writing system.
 (Source: MyDramaList)